romans-boi/wk-item-srs-stage-indicator/README.md

 # wk-item-srs-stage-indicator
-Userscript for WaniKani to display the exact item SRS stage (Apprentice 3, Guru 1, etc.), both before and after completing the review for the item.
+Userscript for WaniKani to display the exact item SRS stage (Apprentice IV, Guru I, etc.), both before and after completing a review for the item.